Skip to main page content

 Rural footbridges

-HS2 has revealed the first images of the bridges that will carry rural footpaths and bridleways across the new high speed railway as it passes through Buckinghamshire, Oxfordshire and West Northants.
+Bridges will be built to carry rural footpaths and bridleways across the new high-speed railway as it passes through Buckinghamshire, Oxfordshire, and West Northants.

-In order to improve efficiency of manufacturing and assembly, all the bridges will have the same basic form, with the approach paths built into the earthworks on either side of the bridge.
+To improve efficiency of manufacturing and assembly all the bridges will have the same basic form, with the approach paths built into the earthworks on either side of the bridge.
 This also means that all the footbridges will effectively be step-free.

-Designed with guidance from the British Horse Society, the bridges which carry bridleways will follow the same basic pattern, with a recycled, non-slip rubber deck and the structure acting like a baffle to stop horses being distracted by passing trains.
+Designed with guidance from the British Horse Society the bridges that carry bridleways will follow the same basic pattern, with a recycled, non-slip rubber deck and the structure acting like a baffle to stop horses being distracted by passing trains.

-Footbridges will be 2.5m wide, while bridleways will be 3.5m wide to allow two horses to pass comfortably and safely.
+Footbridges will be 2.5 metres wide, while bridleways will be 3.5 metres wide to allow two horses to pass comfortably and safely.

 Weathering steel – which ages naturally to a russet brown colour – was chosen to help match the tone of the surrounding countryside, while the plates that form the structure of the bridges will be angled to appear narrower and lighter.

 To emphasise the sense of lightness, each span will be slightly higher in the middle so that they appear to leap over the railway.
-Most of the bridges will consist of just one 42m span, with extra spans added where necessary to create bridges of up to 102m long.
+Most of the bridges will consist of just one 42 metre span, with extra spans added where necessary to create bridges of up to 102 metres long.

 Archaeology